-Staff recommends approval of the amendment to Chapter 66 Historic Preservation.
-The proposed amendments were drafted using best practices from other tree preservation ordinances in Texas.
+No action is required as this is an initial briefing/presentation.
+When the first reading is presented to City Council, staff will recommend approval.
+The proposed amendments were drafted using best practices from other tree preservation ordinances in Texas, and are a hybrid of two existing ordinances already in place in New Braunfels.
 The natural landscape, like the built environment, is a character defining feature of many historic neighborhoods and should not be viewed as an independent entity separate from the overall character of New Braunfels' historic neighborhoods.
 Additionally, the proposed amendment aligns with the City's goal of maintaining its status as a recognized Tree City by the Arbor Day Foundation, and would implement several Actions in Envision New Braunfels.